sc16hx/experiment-codes/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-The experiments codes were all summarized into the file : Backsubstitution/main.cpp, you can directly open this file to check the experiment codes.
+The experiments codes were all summarized into the file : BackSubstitution/main.cpp, you can directly open this file to check the experiment codes.

+                                        by Hailin Xiong